 Surgical errors also account for a large number of malpractice cases.
 Surgical errors vary, but some of the more common include:

 - Damaging organs, nerves, or tissues during surgery

 - Using non-sterile surgical instruments

 - Providing inadequate care after surgery

 Other causes of malpractice cases include birth injury, medical product liability, brain damage and post-surgical infections.
 This is not a complete list.
-Consult a medical malpractice lawyer if medical negligence is suspected.
+Consult a medical malpractice attorney in Bergen County if medical negligence is suspected.

 Who Can Be Held Liable for Medical Malpractice?